Nibbetts/analyst/README.md

 tqdm: progress bars
 dill: pickling and loading, allows for unusual data members tkinter? (sudo apt-get install python3-tk)
+future: needed if trying to use python2

 Each of these should be accessible through the pip package manager:
 ```bash
 sudo pip install name_of_package
 ```

+matplotlib may require python-tk, installed through the OS, not through pip.

 ## Usage